 The device has undergone a range of extensive testing and certification processes to ensure and prove compatibility with all target markets.

-Compliance with the European Commission Directive on EMC and LVD is demonstrated using a Technical File.
+Compliance with the European Commission Directive and UK Conformity Assessed on EMC and LVD is demonstrated by self-certification against international standards.